There is no spiritual path

 In other words, the prerequisite for awakening is to cease avoiding the predicament self-contraction.
 Once we understand this, we begin to digest the core teaching.
 This is what is meant by the axiom, "start where you are."
 Strange as it may sound, our turmoil contains the key to our freedom.

-So the practice is to simply face our life in all Nine Spheres.
+So the practice is to simply face our life in all Nine Petals.
 To apply absolute loving acceptance to what is right in front of us.
 To feel the full effect of our human embodiment.
 To release our reluctance to be vulnerable.
 To become greatly interested in what our immediate experience is really like -- at the gut-level -- without getting hooked by the promise of self-improvement.

 To find out what it's really like to be here.